valsorym/vimrc8/README.md

 - `C-j` - move current line/selections down;
 - `C-k` - move current line/selections up;
-- `C-f` - set multiple cursor mode / the allocation of the next word under the cursor, and:
+- `S-f` - set multiple cursor mode / the allocation of the next word under the cursor, and:
   - During the search:
-    - `C-b` - the allocation of the previous word under the cursor;
+    - `S-b` - the allocation of the previous word under the cursor;
-    - `C-x` - ignore the current word and move on to the next;
+    - `S-x` - ignore the current word and move on to the next;
   - After selecting all the words, you can start editing:
     - `c` - remove word and go into edit mode;
     - `I` - set the cursor in the begin of the word;